AlonXt/dream-test/README.md

 **Step 3:** Create Lambda Functions for each component in the project.

 - Runtime: Python 3.12
-- Timeout: Increase to 10 seconds (in "ml_process" make it 7 minutes)
+- Timeout: Increase to 10 seconds (for "ml_process" make it 7 minutes)
 - Attach correct IAM roles that allows access to RDS and SQS for each lambda
 - Connect the ticket_creator lambda to the ml_process, so it can invoke it
 - Configure the ticket_status_updater lambda to be triggered by the "Response" SQS when receiving a message